List of events including author visits to schools, libraries, book clubs, and…

 To view the virtual launch event via YouTube, CLICK HERE

-Jean Alicia Elster, a featured author
+Jean Alicia Elster, featured author

 Use Your Voice with Jean Alicia Elster

 Jean Alicia Elster gathered stories from her family to write her books.
 Her presentation will focus on learning and sharing family history through oral histories.
-Elster will share portions of the oral histories she obtained from her family and will read passages from her Ford family historical fiction trilogy, Who’s Jim Hines?, The Colored Car, and How It Happens, to show how she used oral histories to create the narratives in the books.
+Elster will share portions of the oral histories she obtained from her family and will read passages from her family historical fiction trilogy, Who’s Jim Hines?, The Colored Car and How It Happens, to show how she used oral histories to create the narratives in the books.

 Elster will offer tips on obtaining oral histories from your family members during family gatherings such as reunions, holidays and other celebrations.